Raiziel/C-Projects/C++ Projects/Matrix Operator Overloading Project/README.md

 # Project: Matrix Operator Overloading
 ## Description

-The purpose of this program is to create matrices and do varying operations on the matrices using operator overloading such as addition, subtraction, and multiplication.
+The purpose of this program is to create matrices and do varying operations on the matrices using operator overloading to perform addition, subtraction, multiplication, etc...